See this page for information on District activities relating to climate change.

 - increased flooding in river delta and floodplain areas

-- an increase in the risk of large wildfires averaging up to 55%, depending on the emissions scenario.
+- an increase in the risk of large wildfires averaging up to 55 percent, depending on the emissions scenario.

-It is difficult to predict localized impacts of global climate change, and to determine how fast changes will occur, or when particular “tipping points” may be reached, as factors combine, causing sudden effects.
+It is difficult to predict localized impacts of global climate change and to determine how fast changes will occur or when particular “tipping points” may be reached, as factors combine to cause sudden effects.
 For example, increases in surface temperature lead to less sea ice and snow cover, raising temperatures more, and reducing reflection of the sun’s heat.
 As more water evaporates, additional water vapor acts to increase temperature.
-In addition, higher temperatures may result in higher smog levels in some areas, as ground-level ozone forms more readily in hotter temperatures.
-A modeling study by the Pacific Northwest National Laboratory projected that by 2050, air quality throughout the Western United States (including California) will deteriorate in the fall season, due to a temperature increase of up to 4 degrees centigrade.
+In addition, higher temperatures may lead to higher smog levels in some areas, as ground-level ozone forms more readily in hotter temperatures.
+A modeling study by the Pacific Northwest National Laboratory projected that by 2050, air quality throughout the Western United States (including California) will deteriorate in the fall season due to a temperature increase of up to 4 degrees centigrade.

-In 2002, Assembly Bill 1493 was signed into law in California – this law requires the California Air Resources Board (ARB) to implement regulations requiring reductions in greenhouse gas emissions from cars and trucks in the state.
+In 2002, Assembly Bill 1493 was signed into law in California.
+This law requires the California Air Resources Board (CARB) to implement regulations requiring reductions in greenhouse gas emissions from cars and trucks in the state.

-In September of 2006, Assembly Bill 32, the Global Warming Solutions Act, became law.
-The Act makes the ARB responsible for monitoring and reducing greenhouse gas emissions in the state.
-The Act requires the ARB to establish a statewide greenhouse gas emissions cap for 2020 that is based on 1990 emissions levels.
-ARB determined this cap to be 427 million tons of carbon dioxide equivalent greenhouse gases.
-ARB also developed the AB 32 Scoping Plan, which identifies regulations and market mechanisms to reduce emissions.
-ARB has begun implementing the Scoping Plan.
+In September 2006, Assembly Bill 32, the Global Warming Solutions Act, became law.
+The Act makes the CARB responsible for monitoring and reducing greenhouse gas emissions in the state.
+The Act requires CARB to establish a statewide greenhouse gas emissions cap for 2020 that is based on 1990 emissions levels.
+CARB determined this cap to be 427 million tons of carbon dioxide-equivalent greenhouse gases.
+CARB also developed the AB 32 Scoping Plan, which identifies regulations and market mechanisms to reduce emissions.
+CARB has begun implementing the Scoping Plan.
 As of January 1, 2012, the state implemented a cap-and-trade program to reduce greenhouse gas emissions from major contributors.

 A number of other state bills have passed and been signed into law in subsequent years, intended to support the goals and implementation of AB 32 by achieving greenhouse gas emissions through changes in land use and transportation planning, incentives for use of alternative energy and transportation technologies, green building strategies, improved energy conservation, and more.
 In addition, the state is working on initiatives to counteract expected effects of climate change in California.

 You are responsible for approximately 20 metric tons of greenhouse gas emissions per year (average for U.S. residents, according to an MIT study).
-Too put this in perspective, an average car driven 10,000 miles emits 2.6 metric tons of greenhouse gases a year.
+To put this in perspective, an average car driven 10,000 miles emits 2.6 metric tons of greenhouse gases a year.
 An estimated 64 percent of your contribution comes from your use of electricity, and your use of your car.
-So what can you do?
+What can you do?

 Here are some ideas.

-- Calculate your personal greenhouse gas emissions using the the Cool California state website, or the U.S. Environmental Protection Agency website.
+- Calculate your personal greenhouse gas emissions using the the Cool California state website.

 - Conserve energy.
-Buy energy-efficient appliances and use compact fluorescent lights (see www.fypower.org for more ideas).
+Buy energy-efficient appliances and use compact fluorescent lights (see California’s Energy Conservation Network for more ideas).

 - Consider renewable energy sources such as solar power.